-PBE attracts a slightly higher fee than standard submissions.
-Details of fees and service charges are available here.
+PBE and Premium PBE attract higher fees than standard submissions.
+You can find details of fees and service charges here.

-As long as a work is suitable for the PBE service, the classification details will be available to view on the Extranet according to the following deadlines:
+As long as a work is suitable for the PBE service, we will make the classification details available on the Extranet according to the following deadlines:

 • PBE works being examined in an AM session: 2pm the same day.

 • PBE and Premium PBE works being examined in a PM session: 6pm the same day.

-• If a regular PBE work has a running time that requires it to be examined across more than one viewing slot, the decision will be delivered at the deadline relevant to the last viewing slot in question.
+• If a regular PBE work has a running time that requires it to be examined across more than one PBE viewing slot, the decision will be delivered at the deadline relevant to the last viewing slot.